kartoza/docker-geosafe/deployment/ansible/README.md

 # Development

+We develop using PyCharm IDE Professional Edition to streamline our debugging processs.
+Unfortunetaly, PyCharm Community Edition is not supported.

-We develop using PyCharm IDE to streamline our debugging processs.
-This helps us quickly run different docker container services for development (geonode, geoserver, QGIS Server, InaSAFE headless, celery workers, rabbitmq, haproxy, uwsgi, nginx, etc).
+PyCharm helps us quickly run different docker container services for development (geonode, geoserver, QGIS Server, InaSAFE headless, celery workers, rabbitmq, haproxy, uwsgi, nginx, etc).
 This also helps us to quickly debug code in celery worker and GeoNode, using PyCharm debugging features.